SWI-Prolog/packages-semweb/doc/rdfdb.md

 Prolog code often contains references to constant resources with a known _prefix_ (also known as XML _namespaces_).
 For example, =|http://www.w3.org/2000/01/rdf-schema#Class|= refers to the most general notion of an RDFS class.
-Readability and maintability concerns require for abstraction here.
+Readability and maintainability concerns require for abstraction here.
 The RDF database maintains a table of known _prefixes_.
 This table can be queried using rdf_current_ns/2 and can be extended using rdf_register_ns/3.
 The prefix database is used to